Ali-Hammond/ToolBoxPC-Win/README.md

 ### Issue Reporting

-If you encounter any issues not covered in this guide, please feel free to open a new issue using the Issues tab on the project’s GitHub repository.
+If you encounter any issues not covered in this guide, please feel free to open a new issue using the [Issues tab](https://github.com/Ali-Hammond/ToolBoxPC-Win/issues)

 ***Before submitting an issue, make sure you are using the official version of ToolboxPC-Win.
 Issues related to unofficial versions or modifications may not be supported, as it's not original code.***